319SoftDev/wiki-project-group-wya_dansowaa/tea/Tea-Culture/indian/preferred-tea.md

 ----

 # 𖤣.𖥧.𖡼.⚘ What was the preferred tea?
 In India, the most oftenly use tea for their tea ceremonies is Masala Chai, which is a mix of black tea, spices, sugar, and milk.
+Chai is seen as a symbol of hospitality and being united, often served in social circles.

 ![Tea set of Masala Chai](https://vatans.com/wp-content/uploads/2023/05/23.jpg)